dreamsxin/ext-async/README.md

 The task scheduler is based on a queue of scheduled tasks that are run whenever `dispatch()` is called.
 The scheduler will start (or resume) all tasks that are scheduled for execution and return when no more tasks are scheduled.
 Tasks may be re-scheduled (an hence run multiple times) during a single call to the dispatch method.
 The scheduler implements `Countable` and will return the current number of scheduled tasks.

 You can extend the `TaskScheduler` class to create a scheduler with support for an event loop.
 The scheduler provides integration by letting you override the `runLoop()` method that should start the event loop and keep it running until no more events can occur.
 The primary problem with event loop integration is that you need to call `dispatch()` whenever tasks are ready run.
 You can override the `activate()` method to schedule execution of the `dispatch()` with your event loop (future tick or defer watcher).
 The scheduler will call `activate` whenever a task is registered for execution and the scheduler is not in the process of dispatching tasks.
+When `Task::await()` is called at the root level (using the default scheduler) it will register `stopLoop()` as a continuation function.
+You should stop your (running) event loop after the current tick to allow the main PHP execution to continue.

 There is an implicit default scheduler that will be used when `Task::async()` or `Task::asyncWithContext()` is used in PHP code that is not running in a `Task`.
 You can replace the default scheduler with your own scheduler as long as no async tasks have been created yet.